-When reading this I guess you have come across Nu Skin from a friend, or a friend’s friend that badly wants you to come and listen to the number one presentation that will “like they claim” change your life!
+When reading this, I guess you have come across Nu Skin from a friend or a friend’s friend, who badly wants you to come and listen to the number one presentation that will – like they claim – change your life forever!

 “Achieve financial freedom and live your dream life”.
 Yes, that is how it goes down when you are attending their hype motivational company presentation meetings.

 They know exactly how to encourage people and get the hopes up.

 Who would not want to become a successful business owner with a residential income, not having to lift a finger ifreaching “Team Elite” level.
 Like you probably understand, Team Elite is the highest of levels when doing this business.